A DARK CLOUD HANGS OVER THE HOUSE OF CHALION

 Date: 11th April 2006 (First Published 2000)

-Lois McMaster Bujold is an author whose name is perhaps synonymous with science fiction.
+Lois McMaster Bujold is an author whose name is, perhaps, synonymous with science fiction.
 However, no reader could have any genuine concerns when a writer of her calibre chooses to step somewhat out of her comfort zone to write a high fantasy novel.
 Bujold is, after all, one of the most acclaimed and decorated genre authors ever, with four Hugo Awards for best novel to her name; equalling Robert Heinlein’s record.
 That being the case, it should come as no surprise to learn that The Curse Of Chalion is a splendid novel, coming as it does, from a writer with such a pedigree.

 There are numerous examples of novels with intriguing premises that fall down, either on account of poor execution, or just plain weak writing.
 Rest assured, The Curse Of Chalion is not one of those books.
-Bujold’s capabilities as a writer ensure that not only does the story hold together from beginning to end, her story is also riveting, thanks in no small part to her exceptional prose; which is all the more impressive given that the book is by no means a fast paced, action packed swashbuckler.
-Though it does, somehow, possess the page turning quality that might be expected of a novel that is those things.
-Undoubtedly the result of Bujold being one of those rare writers who can make the most mundane of situations insanely engrossing, when printed on a page.
+Bujold’s capabilities as a writer ensure that not only does the story hold together from beginning to end, her story is also riveting, thanks in no small part to her exceptional prose; which is all the more impressive given that the book is by no means a fast paced, action packed swashbuckler, though it does, somehow, possess the page turning quality that might be expected of a novel that is those things.
+Undoubtedly, this is the result of Bujold being one of those rare writers who can make the most mundane of situations insanely engrossing, when printed on a page.

 The Curse Of Chalion is the story of a damaged man who returns home to Chalion seeking employment in the household of the noble family whom he served in his youth, hoping to resume a low-key life in order to avoid the attention of the lord who betrayed him into a life of brutal slavery at the conclusion of a costly, disastrous war.
-But those hopes for a quiet life are quickly dashed when his benefactor employs him to be the secretary-tutor to one of the young potential heirs to the throne of Chalion.
-A position that, much to his astonishment, unwittingly puts him front and centre of a quest to break a dark curse that plagues the royal family of Chalion.
+But those hopes for a quiet life are quickly dashed when his benefactor employs him to be the secretary-tutor to one of the young potential heirs to the throne of Chalion: A position that, much to his astonishment, unwittingly puts him front and centre of a quest to break a dark curse that plagues the royal family of Chalion.

 Bujold’s tale is genuinely so good it’s hard to find fault with it; and not just because her writing is so incredibly strong.
 Some of the credit must also go to the comprehensiveness and attention to detail in her world building.
 One notable example of this being theology, which is a prominent component of the story.
 She goes to the trouble of creating a complete belief system, including its rituals, holy days and the like.
 It is readily apparent that a great deal of time and effort was expended on developing the various facets of the story’s setting.